This post was last updated on October 7th, 2022 at 03:23 pm.

 Does your church invite members to purchase an Easter lily in memory of or in honor or in celebration of a family member, friend, or occasion?

-If you make a contribution to an organization and receive something in return, you may still be able to get a deduction on your taxes.
+If you make a donation to an organization and receive something in return, you may still be able to get a deduction on your taxes.
 However, your deduction is limited to the excess of what you gave over the value of what you received.
 For example, if you gave $100 to a charity dinner and the dinner was worth $30, you can deduct $70.
-If you make a contribution of more than $75 and receive goods or services, the charity must give you a written statement that tells you the value of those goods or services.
+If you make a donation of more than $75 and receive goods or services, the charity must give you a written statement that tells you the value of those goods or services.

 Source: Legal Zoom